-To guarantee the flawless process of data encryption and decryption, consider the following advice.
+To guarantee the flawless process of data encryption and decryption, consider the following recommendations.

-- Use strong passwords that are hard to crack or guess.
-Consider the following recommendations:
+- Use strong passwords that are hard to crack or guess:

 - The password must be at least 8 characters long.

 - The password must contain uppercase and lowercase characters.

 - The password must be a mixture of alphabetic, numeric and punctuation characters.